exusiaiwei/WHU-Recommendation-Letter-Template/README.md

 ## Installation

-Click on "Use this template" in the top left corner to use this template.
+Click on "Use this template" in the top right corner to use this template.

 Or use it in Overleaf.